Top 5 school holiday activities that won’t break the bank.

-But don’t fret – we’ve got you covered with theses budget friendly school holiday ideas.
+Don’t fret – we’ve got you covered with these budget friendly school holiday ideas.

-We’ve compiled a top 5 list of school holiday activities that will keep the kids entertained and also help you keep more of your hard earned money in your pocket (or at least help pay off that sizeable Christmas credit card debt :I).
+We’ve compiled a top 5 list of school holiday activities that will keep the kids entertained and also help you keep more of your hard earned money in your pocket.

 - Cool off at the coast

-If your kids love the water then there’s no better place to cool off on a hot day than the Yeppoon Lagoon.
-This fantastic FREE facility on the foreshore is open from 6am until 9pm and is patrolled every day.
-Once they’ve wrinkled up nicely, you can all dry out at the nearby playground and skate park – just to make absolutely sure they’ve burnt up every last ounce of that endless school holiday energy.
+The warm spring sunshine is perfect for making a big splash at the Yeppoon Lagoon.
+This fantastic FREE facility on the foreshore is open from 6am until 6pm and is patrolled every day.
+Afterwards, you can all dry out at the nearby playground and skate park – just to make absolutely sure they’ve burnt up every last ounce of that endless school holiday energy.
 There’s plenty of free parking within walking distance or you can pay $2 per hour to get close to the action.